 The otters have quietly lived and reproduced here, protected from trapping and slowly filling their niche as top predator in our mountain streams.
 Today they are believed to be present in every drainage of the Smokies, but we don’t know how many there are or how they are distributed.
 That’s where we come in!

-We have formed an all-star collaborative team with Tremont Institute, Maryville College, and Great Smoky Mountains National Park to facilitate this citizen science project aimed at collecting baseline data on our otter population in the Smokies.
+We have formed an all-star collaborative team with Tremont Institute, Maryville College, and Great Smoky Mountains National Park to facilitate this community science project aimed at collecting baseline data on our otter population in the Smokies.